In the previous two sections, I have spoken of two reasons why we might wish to replace oil with some other alternative:

 There are five immediate options that I can think of:

 This means using less of an input for a given amount of output.
 In the context of oil, it means using less oil for the same amount and type of transportation.
 This has been the primary method that has been employed since the 1970s, and is likely to be the most immediate one used in the near future.
 The major program that has been use is the Corporate Average Fuel Economy program, known by the acronym "CAFE".

 In brief, CAFE led to the increase in the average fuel economy of passenger cars from about 14 miles per gallon in 1974 to about 27 MPG by 1985.
-After several years at the same level, new standards were announced in 2010, with the intent of raising the fuel economy to 34 MPG by 2016.
+After several years at the same level, new standards were announced in 2010, with the intent of raising the fuel economy to 34 MPG by 2016 (visit Bureau of Transportation Statistics for the more recent data).
 Also, for the first time, trucks, buses and other heavy equipment will be subject to fuel economy rules.